tuobangli/24hours/README.md

-# Appeal for REDS moments
+# Appeal for REDS mean and moments